Paramagnetic electron-nuclear spin entanglement in HoCo2Zn20: Analysis of the local electron-nuclear state

 Since all free parameters in Eq.~\eqref{eq:Hamil_MF_total} have been determined, we calculate the energy-level scheme of the Ho sites at 0~T in the paramagnetic state by diagonalizing the single-site Hamiltonian at 0~T, given in Eq.~\eqref{eq:Hamil_MF_single} as $\mathcal{H}^\mathrm{0T} = \mathcal{H}_\mathrm{CEF}^\mathrm{cubic} + A_\mathrm{HF} \bm{I} \cdot \bm{J}$.
 The resulting level scheme is shown in Fig.~\ref{fig:HCZ_level_scheme}(a).
 In the absence of both CEF effects and hyperfine coupling, the ground state of the $4f^{10}$ configuration is a $J = 8$ multiplet, and the $^{165}$Ho nuclear spin $I = 7/2$ remains degenerate.
 Thus, the ground state consists of $17 \times 8 = 136$ degenerate eigenstates.

 Under the cubic CEF, this multiplet in the $J$ space splits into a $\Gamma_1$ singlet, two $\Gamma_3$ doublets, two $\Gamma_4$ triplets, and two $\Gamma_5$ triplets \cite{Lea1962}.
 In HoCo$_2$Zn$_{20}$, the CEF ground state corresponds to the irreducible representation $\Gamma_5$.
 Since the CEF Hamiltonian does not include the nuclear spin operator $\bm{I}$, nuclear spin degeneracy is preserved, resulting in $3 \times 8 = 24$ degenerate eigenstates in the CEF ground state.
 It is noteworthy that the energy separation between the $\Gamma_5$ ground state and the highest CEF level is only 33.1~K. Such a narrow level spacing is a characteristic feature of the CeCr$_2$Al$_{20}$-type structure, where the rare-earth ion is enclosed in an almost spherical cage formed by 16 Zn atoms \cite{Nasch1997}.
-Indeed, the CEF splitting $\Delta_\mathrm{CEF}$ confirmed by inelastic neutr on scattering experiments is approximately 80~K in NdCo$_2$Zn$_{20}$ \cite{Yamamoto2023a} and 30~K in YbCo$_2$Zn$_{20}$ \cite{Kaneko2012}.
+Indeed, the CEF splitting $\Delta_\mathrm{CEF}$ confirmed by inelastic neutron scattering experiments is approximately 80~K in NdCo$_2$Zn$_{20}$ \cite{Yamamoto2023a} and 30~K in YbCo$_2$Zn$_{20}$ \cite{Kaneko2012}.

 The 24-fold degenerate CEF ground state is further split by the hyperfine coupling into four quartets and four doublets.
 The corresponding eigenenergies are 0~K (2), 0.83~mK (4), 0.543~K (2), 0.546~K (4), 0.551~K (2), 1.256~K (4), 1.263~K (4), and 1.265~K (2), where the numbers in parentheses denote degeneracy.
-One can identify quasi-sextet, quasi-octet, and quasi-dectet structures near 0~K, 0.55~K, and 1.26~K, respectively.
-The origin of these quasi-multiplets can be understood from the hyperfine coupling within the $\Gamma_5$ CEF ground-state subspace, as explained below.
+One can identify quasisextet, quasioctet, and quasidectet structures near 0, 0.55, and 1.26~K, respectively.
+We use the prefix ``quasi'' to emphasize that these structures are not perfectly degenerate multiplets but are slightly split into doublets and quartets on the millikelvin or submillikelvin energy scale.
+The resulting doublet and quartet states are eigenstates of $\mathcal{H}^\mathrm{0T}$.
+The origin of these quasimultiplets can be understood from the hyperfine coupling within the $\Gamma_5$ CEF ground-state subspace, as explained below.
 We note that a similar situation was discussed for a cubic Pr compound in Ref.~\cite{Aoki2011}.